EllingtonKirby/EllingtonKirby.github.io/index.markdown

 ### Valeo AI - Research Engineer

-At Valeo AI I am the sole research engineer, working on several approaches to end to end driving.
+At Valeo AI I am the sole research engineer, wearing many hats and pushing forward our research on autonomous driving.
 This includes kick-starting our closed loop training pipelines, pushing the development of our open loop approaches, working with researchers to define the future research direction, and opening collaborations with other research teams around the world.

 ### Zenly - Snap Inc